 18/02/2020 by Alister Albert 0 Comments

-'Delivering in the Clutch' With Lee Olsen
+'Delivering in the Clutch' (An Interview with Digital Artist, Lee Olsen - 2020)

 It is near impossible for one to possess the “drawing skills of an 8 year old” and ever realistically have their work be showcased and shared all over the world on social media, various websites, posters, in newspapers and as part of a globally acclaimed video game franchise.
 As all the motivational phrases profess- yes, anything is possible.
 However, how many of us can actually pull that feat off?
 Becoming an accomplished, professional artist, with seemingly basic “artistic” talent, as jokingly implied by our next featured artiste?